dashandong/birefringentBPM/README.md

 ## Features

-- birefringentBPM.m: The program for simulating the scattering of birefringent objects.
-For figure 2 and figure S2, S4, & S5 in the paper.
+- birefringentBPM.m: The program for simulating the scattering field of birefringent objects.
 - fullMueller.m: The program for generating the full Mueller matrix of the scattering system.

 ## Dependencies